 Day 6: Full day in the Ardeche including the Caverne Pont d’Arc and Aven d’Orgnac.

 A long but interesting day today as we have a full day tour into the glorious Ardeche region offering magnificent scenery.
 You will also visit the magnificent limestone caves at Aven d’Orgnac (please note there are over 700 steps to get down to the cave) and Museum of Pre-History looking at the lives of our distant ancestors from 350,000 years ago and the replica cave paintings at the Caverne Pont d’Arc, close to the natural limestone bridge over the river.

-Day 7: Transfer by coach back to Valence station to catch the return TGV to Lille and onwards by Eurostar to St Pancras.
+Day 7: Transfer by coach back to Lyon station to catch the return TGV to Lille and onwards by Eurostar to St Pancras.

 NB: Exact order of itinerary may vary according to local conditions and tour manager's discretion.